Divorce Case Study - Husband Agreed to Nothing

 12 May 2016

-Mrs A spoke with our Senior Divorce Solicitor Tracey Moloney as she wanted to start divorce proceedings.
+Mrs A spoke with our divorce team as she wanted to start divorce proceedings.
 Mrs A and her husband had been married for 10 years and had no children.

 Their marital home was in Mr A's name only and he had offered Mrs A only 25% of the net value of property and he refused to give her any of his pension.